 While Landmark Bancorp's payout ratio might seem low, this can signify that Landmark Bancorp is investing more in its future growth.

-Landmark Bancorp, Inc. operates as the bank holding company for Landmark National Bank that provides various financial and banking services.
-The company offers checking, savings, and money market accounts, as well as certificates of deposit.
-It also provides various loan products, such as one-to-four family residential real estate, construction and land, commercial real estate, commercial, municipal, and agriculture loans, as well as consumer and other loans, including automobile, boat, home improvement, and home equity loans.
-As of October 27, 2020, the company had 30 branch offices in 24 communities across the state of Kansas.
-Landmark Bancorp, Inc. was founded in 1885 and is headquartered in Manhattan, Kansas.
+Landmark Bancorp, Inc. operates as the financial holding company for Landmark National Bank that provides various financial and banking services to its local communities.
+It offers non-interest bearing demand, money market, checking, and savings accounts, as well as time deposits and certificates of deposit.
+The company also one-to-four family residential real estate, construction and land, commercial real estate, commercial, paycheck protection program, municipal, and agriculture loans; and consumer and other loans, including automobile, boat, and home improvement and home equity loans, as well as insurance, and mobile and online banking services.
+It has 30 branch offices in 24 communities across the state of Kansas.
+The company was founded in 1885 and is headquartered in Manhattan, Kansas. .

 finder.com is an independent comparison platform and information service that aims to provide you with the tools you need to make better decisions.
 While we are independent, the offers that appear on this site are from companies from which finder.com receives compensation.
 We may receive compensation from our partners for placement of their products or services.
 We may also receive compensation if you click on certain links posted on our site.
 While compensation arrangements may affect the order, position or placement of product information, it doesn't influence our assessment of those products.
 Please don't interpret the order in which products appear on our Site as any endorsement or recommendation from us. finder.com compares a wide range of products, providers and services but we don't provide information on all available products, providers or services.
 Please appreciate that there may be other options available to you than the products, providers or services covered by our service.